mikedonnici/dev/go/code-organisation/httpservice/README.md

 a control panel or similar (eg Heroku)then no configuration file needs to be specified.

+**Port Number**

+If a `PORT` env var is present in the deployment environment then the server will listen on that port.
+This is the case for Heroku and similar.

+Otherwise, port number can be specified with an optional `-p` flag, or left to the default of 8080.

 ## Testing

 Most of the integration tests are run against real databases with a